Key Privacy Terms

 Health Claims for Auto Insurance Processing (HCAIP) is responsible for the operation of the electronic processing system (HCAI) for automobile insurance claims for rehabilitation post-accident.
 This system allows health care facilities and insurers to communicate with each other by facilitating the transmission of Ontario claim forms (OCFs).
 The aim is to facilitate the claims adjudication process.
 Data which has all personal identifiers removed (aggregated data) is also used to assess how insurance resources are accommodating the needs of claimants.
 In order to fulfill our mandate the HCAI system contains sensitive personal health information.
 Protecting this information is the job of HCAIP, healthcare providers, insurers and the claimants.

-Below are the main actions HCAIP will take and the actions we depend on others to take, in order to protect the confidentiality of personally identifiable information (PII).
+Below are the main actions HCAIP will take and the actions we depend on others to take, in order to protect the confidentiality of personal information (PI).

 HCAIP commits to: